The Process

 Psychometric assessments provide detailed insight to clients for a variety of purposes, including personality type, intellectual disabilities, learning disabilities, neurodevelopmental disorders such as ADHD or ASD, or individual giftedness.
 The process will depend on the referral reason and type of assessment needed, and costs will vary accordingly.

-Depending on the referral issue, assessments can take around 2-4 hours and are often completed over a few sessions.
+Depending on the referral issue, assessments can take around 2-4 hours and are often completed across a few sessions.
 All assessments include a written report.
 Assessments begin with an initial consultation and conclude with a debrief of the results.

-• Cognitive assessments measure an individual’s cognitive ability and identify their intellectual strengths and weaknesses.
+Cognitive assessments measure an individual’s cognitive ability and identify their intellectual strengths and weaknesses.
 For example, the results of a cognitive assessment can be helpful in identifying learning difficulties or a gifted and talented individual.

-• Learning and behavioural assessments can identify neurodevelopmental conditions such as Attention Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), and Specific Learning Disorder (SLD).
+Learning and behavioural assessments can identify neurodevelopmental conditions such as Attention Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), and Specific Learning Disorder (SLD).
 For example, a battery of assessments investigating cognitive ability, academic ability, neuropsychological and executive functioning, and behaviour can help to diagnose ADHD, ASD or SLD.

-• We also conduct assessments to identify mood, anxiety and trauma-related disorders, personality types, career interests and development, among many others.
+We also conduct assessments to identify mood, anxiety and trauma-related disorders, personality types, career interests and development, among many others.
 Please get in touch with us to discuss this.